ballerina-platform/ballerina-lang/docs/style_guide/operators_keywords_and_boundaries.md

 }

 ```

-Exceptions to this rule as below.
+* Exceptions for above rule as below.

     - In XML referencing a xml namespace as a attribute
     - Table column expression